followanalytics/demonstration_scripts/bash/transac/README.md

    login into FA SSO, retrieve your AUTH_TOKEN (password read from STDIN)

  fa_transac.sh csv2json CAMPAIGN_IDENTIFIER.csv
-   convert a CSV read from STDIN and CAMPAIGN_IDENTIFIER OR a csv named as campaign_identifier, to a ready to push json file The CSV first line MUST be "user", then the variables keynames
+   convert csv named as campaign_identifier, to a ready to push json file The CSV first line MUST be "user", then the variables keynames

  fa_transac.sh push AUTH_TOKEN -